André Vianco: Biography

-After publishing the supernatural thrillers Sementes no Gelo and A Casa in 2002, he returned to vampire fiction with Bento in 2003, the first installment of the O Vampiro-Rei series; it was followed by A Bruxa Tereza (2004) and Cantarzo (2005), and by the prequel series As Crônicas do Fim do Mundo – the first installment, A Noite Maldita, came out in 2013; the second, À Deriva, was announced by Vianco in his official website in February 2019 and was slated for an April 2022 release.
+After publishing the supernatural thrillers Sementes no Gelo and A Casa in 2002, he returned to vampire fiction with Bento in 2003, the first installment of the O Vampiro-Rei series; it was followed by A Bruxa Tereza (2004) and Cantarzo (2005), and by the prequel series As Crônicas do Fim do Mundo – the first installment, A Noite Maldita, came out in 2013; the second, À Deriva, was announced by Vianco in his official website in February 2019 and released in June 2023.

 In 2010, after many years with Novo Século, Vianco signed with Editora Rocco to release O Caso Laura, which came out in the following year.
 Also through Rocco he published the children's book series Meus Queridos Monstrinhos, which has three volumes as of 2014.
 In 2015 he released through Giz Editorial's imprint Calíope the ghost novel Estrela da Manhã.

 In 2016 Vianco signed with Editora Aleph to re-release all of his early works.
 In the same year, he published his first science fiction novel, Dartana, through Rocco's imprint Fábrica231.
 On May 29, 2017, Vianco announced on his official Facebook page that the deal with Aleph fell through for unspecified reasons, and that his older books would be eventually republished by Leya Brasil.
 Also through Leya he released his seventeenth novel (and twenty-third literary work overall), Penumbra, on October 31, 2017.
 In November 2021, Citadel Editora acquired the rights to Vianco's works, and a re-issue of Bento came out soon after.

 In 2018 he announced for an interview with Jornal do Brasil that he began work on a new novel, 40 Luas, originally slated for a 2020 release.

 On August 13, 2021, Vianco released the audiobook Ao Meu Redor through streaming service Storytel.
+It was re-released as a physical book on July 20, 2025, through Citadel Editora's then-newly founded imprint Lucens.

 Alongside Wanda Nogueira he co-directed the short film A Flor in 2006 (written by his wife, Marisa Samogin, and based on Carlos Drummond de Andrade's short story "Flor, Telefone, Moça"), and also directed A Última Partida in 2007 (based on a short story by himself) and Saia do Meu Quarto in 2012 (written by Estevão Ribeiro).
 All three were produced by Criamundos, a now-defunct independent film production company created by Vianco and Samogin in 2006.
 In an interview from 2008 he stated that he was involved in a film adaptation of A Casa, reported to be in pre-production, but since then no further announcements regarding it were given.
 In the same interview he also said that he was planning to adapt Os Sete and Bento as well.